rPankaj05/weatherApp/README.md

 Technologies used in this are JavaScript , NodeJs , ExpressJs , Handelbars , CSS.

-HandelBars are used to sevre dynamic webPages.
+HandelBars are used to serve dynamic webPages.

 ### [🔴 Click here for Live Site](https://weatherapp-dbvb.onrender.com)